Experts

 Josefin Bäckström, RN, PhD

-Josefin Bäckström is a senior lecturer at the Department of Health, Education and Technology, Luleå University of Technology.
+Josefin Bäckström is a senior lecturer at the Department of Health Care Sciences, Marie Cederschiöld University.
 Her main fields of teaching and research are aspects of organization and leadership in nursing, and contemporary images of the nursing profession – which she teaches on the bachelor's and master's levels.
 She also has extensive experience in managing education and has worked with the evaluation of higher education on a national level at the Swedish Higher Education Authority (UKÄ).
 She is an elected board member of the Swedish Society of Nursing, where she focuses on issues regarding the quality of nursing education, where the development and implementation of the APN role in Sweden is an essential matter.

 smiling person